 The KMC Cardiovascular Fellowship Training Program was established in 2008 and is presently an ACGME accredited program.
-We currently provide six fellowship training positions and to date maintain a 100% ABIM board passage rate.
+We currently provide six fellowship training positions.
 Our fellowship is a three year program and requires completion of an Internal Medicine Residency, graduation from a LCME accredited medical school or an ECGME Certification.

 We have two cardiology fellowship training positions per year.
 Applicants are required to submit their complete applications through the Electronic Residency Applicant Service (ERAS) and must enroll in the Medical Specialties Matching Program (MSMP).
 Upon completion of the Cardiovascular Fellowship Training Program, fellows have the option of applying to our one year Interventional Cardiology Fellowship Program.

 We are committed to training fellows in Cardiology encompassing the study and practice of patient-centered care from adolescence to old age, during health and all stages of illness.
 We have placed renewed emphasis on clinical competency and assessment.
 At Kettering we emphasize scientific knowledge, the scientific method of problem solving, evidence-based decision making, a commitment to lifelong learning, and an attitude of caring derived from humanistic and professional values.

 The Kettering Medical Center Interventional Cardiology Program is an ACGME accredited program that began in 2011.
 Currently, we have one Interventional Fellowship training position per year.
 Applicants interested in our program must submit their applications through the Electronic Residency Applicant Service (ERAS) in order to be considered for the Interventional Cardiology position.